 If you can, pay your bills using a company credit card.
 Many offer up to 55 days interest-free which means you’re up to date with your suppliers and you’re not stretched financially.
 It’s important to stay in their good books.
 If you ever foresee payment having to be made late, let them know well in advance so they too can manage their cash flow.

 4. Unsecured Business Loans

 Sometimes even with fine-tuned cash flow projections, chasing payments and carefully managing overheads, businesses still run into cash flow issues.
 Nobody predicted the Covid-19 pandemic while budgeting last year, for example and despite their best efforts, many business owners find themselves in need of cash, NOW!

 The quickest way to get business bridging finance is through an unsecured business loan.
-You can get access to a cash loan of between R50 000 up to R1.5 million in as quickly as 3 business days!
+You can get access to a cash loan of between R50 000 up to R5 million in as quickly as 1 business day!
 There’s no easier way to get cash back into your business than by applying for an unsecured business loan with NHFinance.
 With flexible loan terms and fair interest rates, you can get the cash you need to pay your overheads fast!

 5. Direct Debits

 Subscription-based businesses or businesses that collect recurring payments often struggle to find ways to collect their payments effectively.
 One cannot rely on customers making manual payments as they try to skip payments or simply forget to do the EFT.
 This makes it very hard to manage your cash flow and grow your business as you never know what you’re going to be getting in.
 It doesn’t have to be this way, however.
 Businesses accepting recurring payments can sign up for direct debits to automate the process of collecting payments from customers on a set day every month.
 This eliminates the hassle for the customer and makes your income far more predictable.
 This solution is perfect for: